New: limited opportunity to invest in profitable company to support surge in customer demand and business opportunities. Offer closes 3 April 2020

 In four years, Azoomee has gained the trust of parents and become one of the UK’s fastest-growing young Education Technology (“EdTech”) companies.

-Founded in 2007 by Ferdinand Habsburg, DVM is an independent media business dedicated to providing high-quality on-air and on-demand educational programming to children aged 7+, with the world’s largest video library (1,000+ hours).
+Founded in 2007 by Ferdinand Habsburg, DVM is an independent media business dedicated to providing high-quality on-air and on-demand educational programming to primary-school-aged children, with the world’s largest video library (1,000+ hours).

 DVM has achieved 10% year-on-year growth by negotiating long-term contracts with public broadcasters, satellite companies and cable/internet providers.
 Its premier broadcast channel Da Vinci Learning is viewed daily by over 30 million homes all over the world.